Claudia Drake: Career

-At age 5, Drake and her sister Ella (age 8) formed the La Marr sisters, and the duo performed in vaudeville.
-When she was older, Busby Berkeley saw her singing in a casino and signed her to a contract with Warner Bros.
+Busby Berkeley saw her singing in a casino and signed her to a contract with Warner Bros.
 Her roles in films included being leading lady in Hopalong Cassidy Westerns.
+Her work in Cassidy films varied from that of his previous leading ladies.
+Producer Harry Sherman said, "I've always wanted to turn loose on the screen a hard-ridin', hard-shootin' cowgirl"; Drake fulfilled that desire.
+No stunt doubles or off-camera tricks were used for her on-screen activities.

 She appears in both leading and supporting roles in a variety of B movies, mostly Westerns, from the 1940s and 1950s.
 One of her more memorable supporting roles is the character Sue Harvey in the 1945 film noir Detour.
 During the 1950s she also performed in several American television series.